Our curriculum is built on the foundations of the Key Stage 1&2 National Curriculum (NC) for England and the Early Years Foundation Framework.

 These documents and programmes set out the breadth of study and we tailor this to provide a curriculum which reflects our school community and surroundings.
 In addition to the subjects listed in the NC, Religious Studies are taught in line with the Cumbria Agreed syllabus (2017) with a focus on Buddhism, Sikhism and Judaism.

-Our Sex & Relationships Education policy was updated in 2016, and this is taught within Physical, Social, Health and Citizenship Education which is taught primarily through SEAL resources and the Coram Life Education Scarf Scheme and includes coverage of British Values.
+Our Sex & Relationships Education policy was updated in 2016, and this is taught within Physical, Social, Health and Citizenship Education which is taught primarily through the JIGSAW scheme and includes coverage of British Values.

 Mathematics teaching follows the Collins Busy Ants Maths scheme - chosen to ensure that there is a consistent approach to maths learning throughout the school with appropriately differentiated tasks challenging all abilities and developing a secure understanding of both arithmetic and written calculations.
 The calculation policy that underpins learning in each year group can be viewed here; this can be helpful to support parents' understanding of the approaches taught in school when working on calculations at home.